Arisaladboard/Data-SocietySpr2023/README.md

 Our data is from the Homeowner Assistance Fund.
 It targets the county level.
 Here is the link to the original dataset: https://datacatalog.urban.org/dataset/homeowner-assistance-fund-county-level-targeting-data

+Here is the link to the html file: file:///Users/arisalehpour/Downloads/Final%20Report%20Outline%20(1)/FinalReportOutline.html

 Our dataset contains data on:
 Homeowners’ demographic